melroy89/gitlab-deployer/README.md

     url: https://live.production.com
 ```

-## Adding Webhook
+#### Adding GitLab Webhook

 Add your URL as Webhook in your GitLab project, in your GitLab repository go to: `Settings` -> `Webhooks` in the menu.

-Add the public URL towards this GitLab Artifact Deployer, be sure to add `/gitlab` to the end of the URL (eg.`https://service.mydomain.com/gitlab`, when the service is running behind a reverse proxy).
+Add the public URL towards this GitLab Artifact Deployer, be sure to add `/gitlab` to the end of the URL (eg.`https://service.mydomain.com/gitlab`).
 Since the route ending with `/gitlab` is mapped to the HTTP GitLab POST Webhook events.

+If you are _testing locally_ on your LAN network, you can set the webhook URL to: `http://<your_internal_ip>:3042/gitlab` (disable SSL verification in this case).
+However, it's advised to run this service behind a reverse proxy like Nginx with proper SSL/TLS encrypted connection.

-Adding a Secret Token is **strongly advised**, so you know the request is legitaly coming from the GitLab server.
+Adding a Secret Token is **required** for security reasons, so you know the request is legitimately coming from the GitLab server.

-Finally, check the trigger: "Deployment events"!
+Finally, check the trigger: "Deployment events" where the webhook should then trigger on.

 ## Development